 - Structuring a multi-million dollar note sale with a buyer in a complex series of transactions involving a high profile 100-acre traditional neighborhood development in Baton Rouge.

 Prior to attending law school, Jonathan worked at the Baton Rouge Area Chamber as both the Regional Project Manager for Business Development and East Baton Rouge Parish Project Manager for Business Development.
-His role included preparing financial incentive packages, coordinating business recruitment efforts, and acting as an intermediary between Louisiana Economic Development officials, local government officials, and private companies seeking relocation to the Greater Baton Rouge Area.
+Prior to his work at BRAC, Jonathan worked as an assistant to the business manager at the LSU Athletic Department.